wdporter/i-am-that-vuepress/76-to-know-that-you-do-not-know-is-true-knowledge/readme.md

 **M:**&ensp;To understand suffering, you must go beyond pain and pleasure.
 Your own desires and fears prevent you from understanding and thereby helping others.
 In reality. there are no others, and by helping yourself you help everybody else.
-If you are seriöus about the sufferings of mankind, you must perfect the only means of help you have — yourself.
+If you are serious about the sufferings of mankind, you must perfect the only means of help you have — yourself.

-**Q:**&ensp;You keep on saying that I am the creätor, preserver and destroyer of this world — omnipresent, omniscient, omnipotent.
+**Q:**&ensp;You keep on saying that I am the creator, preserver and destroyer of this world — omnipresent, omniscient, omnipotent.
 When I ponder over what you say, I ask myself, “How is it that there is so much evil in my world”.

 **M:**&ensp;There is no evil, there is no suffering; the joy of living is paramount.